prathamJaiswal1/Virtual-Function-in-C-/README.md

 # Virtual-Function-in-C-
-refer to the link for better understanding
+refer to the docume for better understanding